Help

 Displays the remaining battery power together with the battery state (discharging, charging, full).

-Displays the amount of used and free disk space, and the total available disk space.
+Displays the amount of used and free storage space, and the total available storage space.

 CPU Usage